smapiot/piral/docs/features.md

 While some of the alternatives focus on multi-frameworks (i.e., having multiple runtimes in the same application) Piral tries to be efficient without having too strong restrictions on the developer.
 React is preferred, however, if one feels the need there is also an escape hatch to register full components based on a DOM node given by Piral.
 As such any framework that attaches to a DOM node can be used.

-Piral tries to minimize the work required for setting up a microfrontend by not doing a microfrontend.
+Piral tries to minimize the work required for setting up a micro frontend by not doing a micro frontend.
 Instead, modules are used, which are independent of a particular backend service.
 In the end, Piral is not trying to dictate how to cut your architecture, domain model, or available development resources, but rather giving you a toolbox to boost your productivity.

 The links for the alternatives listed above.